shivashant25/Sentinel-with-XDR/labguide/part-01/lab06.md

 ## Part:1 Lab 06 - Ingest Logs from Microsoft Defender for Cloud

+## Lab objectives
+In this lab, you will complete the following tasks:
+- Task 1: Enabling Defender to monitor events
+- Task 2: Enabling Plan of Defender for resources
+- Task 3: Ingesting data to Sentinel from Microsoft Defender

 ### Task 1: Enabling Defender to monitor events

 In this task, you will explore ingesting logs from Microsoft Defender for Cloud.